 Your walk down to Namche will start on the eighth day of the trek.
 You will walk back to Lukla on the second last day.
 You can relax on your flight back to Kathmandu on the last day of the trip.

 The 10-day Everest Base Camp Trek will also let you interact with the locals and learn about their culture and heritage.
 The trails will also pass through a lot of Sherpa towns that you can enjoy exploring.
 You will enjoy the warm hospitality of the locals while you adjust to their culture and admire their lifestyle.

 You will see and can visit numerous Buddhist monasteries on the way.
 It is a treat to explore the Tengboche monastery.
 Tengboche Monastery is one of the oldest monasteries in Northern Nepal.
 The Tengboche village is spectacular in its own rights.
 It is encircled by the beautiful snow-capped mountains.

 That being said you are there for the breathtaking views of the majestic mountains.
 And you need not wait for the views.
 The moment you get off the plane at Namche, you will be welcomed by the wonderful views of the mountains.

-The trail will treat you with splendid views of the peaks on every turn.
+The trail will treat you with splendid views of the peaks at every turn.